WebFiori/docs/routing.md

 In order to make it easy for developers, they can use the class [`ViewRoutes`](https://webfiori.com/docs/app/ini/routes/ViewRoutes) to create routes to all pages.
 The developer can modify the body of the method [`ViewRoutes::create()`](https://webfiori.com/docs/app/ini/routes/ViewRoutes#create) to add new routes as needed.

-Lets assume that we have 3 pages inside the folder `pages` as follows:
+Assuming that there exist 3 pages inside the folder `pages` as follows:

 * /pages/HomeView.html
 * /pages/LoginView.php
 * /pages/system-views/DashboardView.php

-Also, Lets assume that the base URL of the website is `https://example.com/`.
-We want the user to see the pages as follows:
+Also, assuming that the base URL of the website is `https://example.com/`.
+Assuming that the developer would like from the user to see the pages as follows:
 * `https://example.com/` should point to the view `HomeView.html`
 * `https://example.com/home` should point to the view `HomeView.html`
 * `https://example.com/user-login` should point to the class `LoginView.php`